 Collateral Damage

-The target dates in this document assume no collateral damage (catastrophic failure of one piece of equipment that damages other equipment, such as explosive transformer, bushing, etc. failures) which could significantly extend repair times.
+The target dates in this document assume no collateral damage (catastrophic failure of one piece of equipment that damages other equipment, such as transformer fire, expulsive bushing failure, etc.) which could significantly extend repair times.
 Collateral damage or bridge and road closures cannot be foreseen.

 Major Equipment